Decor for Dummies: Understanding Warm & Cool Shades

 In that same vein, if you’ve got a darker wooded or brick house (and you’re not Marilyn Manson), go for lighter toned accents and paints.
 Say the floors are a deep dark wood; you can put beiges, creams and lighter furniture everywhere.

-Choosing colour of your space or picking your palette is very important as it can create a certain mood or atmosphere.
+Choosing colour for your space or picking your palette is very important as it can create a certain mood or atmosphere.
 Colour and tone can affect your mood and how you’re feeling.
 Warmer colours are often used together as they often blend really well together.
 Reds, bright pinks, oranges and yellows are often chosen to make a space seem cozy and warm and inviting.
 Whereas cooler tones and colours can make a space seem larger than it is, seemingly because the richness is exchanged for openness.

 Does this mean you should have cosy completely red rooms and massive open blue rooms?
 Not necessarily.
 While tone is important, contrast is just as.
 This is where colour palettes become important, you can decide if you’re going for a warm or cool tone and then those colours can be the dominant ones, but you can add colouring of the opposite tone to contrast.
 See below as an example.